SquareGPS/navixy-api/docs/backend-api/resources/field_service/form/template.md

 ---
-title: /template
+title: Template
-description: /template
+description: Template
 ---

-# form/template/ actions
+# Template

+API path: `/form/template`.

 To make forms reusable, they are created on the basis of form templates.
 User can assign form to the task by choosing template without the need to create all form fields every time.